JulianAdarme/customer-churn-prediction/README.md

 ## Results

-Using a decision threshold of 0.4 produced the best balance between recall and overall model stability.
+Using a decision threshold of 0.4 produced the best balance between recall and precision.

 Main results:
 - Recall: 79%